 Each year the Lone Star College Foundation announces a variety of endowed and special scholarships made possible by the generous support of many individuals, families, estates, businesses, corporations, and/or foundations.
 The student will need to login to myLonestar and complete the Scholarship Application.

 The Science Center provides a quiet area in which you can study science subjects alone or in study groups.
 The Science Center offers tutoring in anatomy and physiology, biology, microbiology, physics, and chemistry.
 Our professional and peer tutors will help you with assignments related to your coursework.
 As well as Internet access, the Lab has microscope slides, rocks, and laboratory models of bones, muscles, brain, eye, ear and skin.
-The LSC-Fairbanks Center and LSC-Cypress Center offer the same assistance in the tutoring room at both centers.
+The LSC-Cypress Center offer the same assistance in the tutoring room at both centers.